waharnum/first-discovery-server/README.md

 ## Development ##

 Vagrant and Ansible configuration has been provided to make the setup of a development environment much simpler.
-During development you'll be able to work on your local machine but run virtual machine to host the actual server.
+During development you'll be able to work on your local machine and run a virtual machine to host the actual server.

 ### Dependencies ###